bcorfman/ryestart/README.md

 Now generate the project:

-    cookiecutter gh:bcorfman/ryestart
+    cookiecutter gh:bcorfman/ultraviolet

 The setup does several things:
   - Prompts for a few needed project configuration details like Project/Repo name, Author name, email and desired Python version that will be installed by Rye.
-  - Installs the GitHub CLI and/or Rye via Homebrew, if they aren't installed already.
+  - Installs the GitHub CLI and/or Uv via Homebrew, if they aren't installed already.
   - Pulls your GitHub username and PAT from Git Credential Manager and uses them to authenticate to your account.
   - Checks for the existence of the Repo name on your GitHub account; if it's already there, the setup aborts with an error.
   - `git init` is called inside the project directory to create a Git repo.
-  - `make devinstall` is executed to install some basic Python dev libraries: `ipython`, `pytest` and `pytest-cov`.
+  - `make devinstall` is executed to install some basic Python dev libraries: `pytest` and `pytest-cov`.
   - Finally, the configured project is committed to the new Git repo and pushed up to your GitHub repo as well.

 Get inside the newly created project: